siyuan-zou/Repository_RetailX/README.md

 The actual object-matching is done by local transformer models, by comparing text embeddings.

 Cross-sales is done by randomly picking marchandizes from the categories that appear among the most-relevant articles.
+We have hard-filter identification mechanisms on numerical features(price,discount rate,rating) and this is easily scalable if there is more similar features.

 ## Model Evaluation